diek/build_library_database/README.md

 This project was created out of my love of data, as a Django programmer a project needs data.
 Without data,
 Django is boring.
 The crew @ Mozilla created one of the best Django tutorials out there, [Django Web Framework (Python)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django).
 And they finally created a detailed Django tutorial that uses something other than a blog, a great concept a [local library](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website)!
 One issue, there was no data, I was somewhat amazed that I could not find a single source of books with titles, isbn, with author detail.
 So a project was born.

+## Note: Not all authors could be retrieved from Wikidata

 ## Getting Started/Prerequisites
 You will need an api key, [ISBNdb](http://isbndb.com/) they have a good policy of 500 free requests per day.